 The Vermillion River Watershed is the largest watershed in the Minneapolis-St. Paul seven-county metropolitan area.
 The watershed drains 335 square miles in Dakota, Goodhue, and Scott counties.

-At the VRWJPO, we partner with cities, townships, the counties, and other stakeholders to invest in watershed improvement projects.
+At the VRWJPO, we partner with our communities to invest in watershed improvement projects.
 We conduct extensive monitoring to analyze water quality and quantity.
 We implement our Watershed Plan by adopting standards and help local governments apply them, and we inform, educate, and engage people in environmental stewardship.

-The Vermillion River is a wonderful resource, providing many opportunities for people to get involved in its care, to learn about the environment and the ecosystems, and to enjoy the sport and relaxation that the river and watershed provide.
+The Vermillion River provides many opportunities for people to get involved in its care, learn about the environment and the ecosystems, and enjoy the sport and relaxation that the river and watershed provide.
 Taking care of the resource today ensures that the river will continue to provide clean water, habitat for fish and wildlife, and a high quality of life for our people.